Mainspring

 Series D in 2012

-Segetis, Inc. is a green chemistry company specializing in the development, production, and commercialization of renewable polymers.
-Founded in 2006 and based in Golden Valley, Minnesota, the company utilizes a platform of binary monomers derived from renewable feedstocks, such as non-food agricultural and forestry materials.
-Segetis's innovative technology supports the production of a range of industrial bioproducts, including bio-plastics, surfactants, plasticizers, adhesives, and coalescent solvents, among others.
-The company's chemistries create opportunities for synergy across various industries, including those involved in starch and sugar crop processing, wood and cellulose processing, vegetable oil chemical processing, biodiesel manufacturing, and the production of linear alpha-olefins.
+Segetis, Inc. is a green chemistry company based in Golden Valley, Minnesota, specializing in the development, production, and commercialization of renewable polymers.
+Founded in 2006, Segetis focuses on a platform of binary monomers derived from renewable feedstocks, including non-food agricultural and forestry materials.
+The company's innovative technology supports the production of a range of industrial bioproducts such as bio-plastics, surfactants, plasticizers, adhesives, and coalescent solvents, catering to specialty chemical applications.
+Segetis's chemistries create opportunities for product enablement and synergies across various industries, including those involved in the processing of starch, sugar crops, wood, cellulose, and paper pulp, as well as the chemical processing of vegetable oils and the manufacturing of biodiesel and linear alpha-olefins.

 Virdia